SamyRai/invoiceformats/README.md

 ## Overview

 InvoiceFormats provides a robust, extensible platform for generating, validating, and embedding electronic invoices in compliance with European standards.
-It supports both CLI and API usage, with a focus on modularity, testability, and clean architecture.

 ## Features